 - How can I prevent complications?

-Polycythemia vera varies from person to person.
-If you don't have many symptoms, you might not need to start treatment yet.
-Your doctor will keep a close watch on your health.
+If you don't have many symptoms, you might not need treatment for PV right away.
+Your doctor will keep a close watch on you.

-If you do need treatment, the goal is to lower the number of red blood cells and prevent blood clots and other complications.
-Your options include:
+If you do need treatment, it will be aimed at lowering the amount of red blood cells your body makes and preventing blood clots and other complications.

 Your doctor will decide how often you need phlebotomy.
-For some people, it's all they need for many years.
+Some people with PV don’t need any other treatment for many years.

-Low-dose aspirin keeps platelets from sticking together.
-That makes you less likely to get blood clots, which can cause heart attacks or strokes.
-Most people with polycythemia vera get this treatment.
+Low-dose aspirin.
+This keeps platelets from sticking together.
+That makes you less likely to get blood clots, which in turn makes heart attacks or strokes less likely.
+Most people with polycythemia vera take low-dose aspirin.

 Medicine to lower blood cells.
-If you need more than phlebotomy and aspirin, your doctor may prescribe hydroxyurea, a pill that lowers your red blood count and relieves symptoms.
+If you need more help, your doctor may prescribe hydroxyurea (Droxia, Hydrea), a pill that lowers your red blood count and eases symptoms.

-If you have a lot of itching that doesn't go away, your doctor may prescribe antihistamines.
+If you have itching that doesn't go away, your doctor may give you antihistamines.

 - Don't smoke or chew tobacco.
-Tobacco makes blood vessels narrow, which can make blood clots more likely.
+Tobacco narrows blood vessels, which can make blood clots more likely.

-- Get some light exercise, such as walking, to improve your circulation and keep your heart healthy.
+- Get light exercise, such as walking, to help your circulation and keep your heart healthy.

-- Do leg and ankle exercises to stop clots from forming in the veins of your legs.
+- Do leg and ankle exercises to keep clots from forming in the veins of your legs.
 Your doctor or a physical therapist can show you how.

-- Bathe or shower in cool water if warm water causes itching.
+- Bathe or shower in cool water if warm water makes you itch.

 - Keep your skin moist with lotion, and try not to scratch.

-Talk to your friends and family for advice on keeping a positive attitude.
-You may also want to join a support group for people with polycythemia vera.
+Talk to your friends and family about what you’re dealing with.
+You may also want to join a support group for people who’ve been in your position.

-The MPN (myeloproliferative neoplasms) Research Foundation has more information about polycythemia vera.
-The foundation can also help you to find support groups.
+The MPN Research Foundation has more information about polycythemia vera.
+It can also help you find support groups.